 There is currently no effective treatment or cure for FOP.

 Fibrodisplaysia Ossificans Progressiva, or FOP, is a condition caused by a random genetic mutation that occurs at conception.
 To say this is a rare disease is almost an understatement.
 A rare disease in the United States is defined as such if it affects fewer than 200,000 people.
-There are 285 known people with FOP in the U.S. and about 800 known cases worldwide.
-One in two million people are born with FOP.
+There are about 300 known people with FOP in the U.S. and about 900 known cases worldwide.
+One in one million people are born with FOP.

 Because of its rarity, FOP is often misdiagnosed, or missed altogether, which can be just as damaging as mistreatment.
 Some common medical procedures, such as vaccines, can cause irreparable damage in people with FOP.
 There's an easy-to-spot clue, however, that gives away the genetic mishap: malformed big toes.
 Most people with FOP have shorter-than-normal big toes that are missing a joint.
 If all doctors knew this, FOP could be diagnosed at birth and proper care could start immediately.